lago-project/lago/README.templates.md

  * Template store should be accessible to qemu user.
  * Can be specified as parameter to `init` verb or config values.

+## Managing templates, repositores, and testing environments
+At the moment, `testenvcli` provides verbs for managing repositories.
+To allow simple versioning and distribution, each repository is managed inside a separate git repository.
+ * `testenvcli template-repo add <URI>` - add a git repository (like `git clone <URI>`) with the JSON manifest
+ * `testenvcli template-repo update`  - update all the added repositories

+All added repos are stored at a configurable path (default at `/var/lib/testenv/repos/`).
+A path to a specific JSON manifest can be provided when creating an environment.

+Once an environment is initialized, repository is no longer relevant (but the store must not be moved, disks based on templates still point there).
+The template store itself can be any empty path, whenever an environment initializes itself and looks for the templates it is going to use, it downloads any templates it needs that are not present in the template store.

+## Template sources / providers
+Template repositories list what provider should be used to fetch each template version.
+At the moment 2 providers are supported.
+### `"type": "http"`
+This provider fetches images over HTTP.
+It takes a single parameter, `baseurl` which is prepended to handles of the template images.
+Upon fetching a template version, several files are fetched from the HTTP server.
+Let `baseurl=$BASEURL` and `handle=$HANDLE` then:
+ * `$BASEURL/$HANDLE` - this is the URL of the image itself.
+ * `$BASEURL/$HANDLE.hash` - SHA1 hash of the image.
+ * `$BASEURL/$HANDLE.metadata` - Metadata of the template in JSON format.

+### `"type": "file"`
+This provider is useful when working with a local directory.
+This provider takes a single parameter `root` that is the base directory from which all handles will be looked up.
+Let `root=$ROOT` and `handle=$HANDLE` then this provider will fetch:
+ * `$ROOT/$HANDLE` - this is the URL of the image itself.
+ * `$ROOT/$HANDLE.hash` - SHA1 hash of the image.
+ * `$ROOT/$HANDLE.metadata` - Metadata of the template in JSON format.